The secret is to know more about your normal skin's needs

 Cooling techniques, such as using a cool towel or spraying water mist on your skin, can help refresh your senses and improve mental clarity.
 At Hatha Yoga and Fitness, we pass out a cool lavender towel to each client during savasana.
 We also love using Phyto Corrective Mist from Skinsceuticals.

 Cooling your skin can enhance blood circulation and reduce inflammation, which is beneficial for your overall well-being.
 It can aid in recovery, especially for those with rosacea, and prevent any facial puffiness after an intense hot yoga session.
+Micellar water-infused wipes can tide you over if rushed.

+Finally, the moisturizer step.
 The best moisturizers thoroughly absorb into skin, your aesthetician can work with your skin type to suggest a product.

 Be mindful of any irritation from selected products.
 Hot yoga brings circulation to your skin, it’s important you use something that doesn’t irritate your skin.